BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </blockquote>

 <p>
-In other words, the argument can be made that ENIAC was the first real computer. von Neumann was one of the chief developers of the ENIAC computer<sup>12</sup>:
+In other words, the argument can be made that ENIAC was the first real computer. von Neumann was one of the chief developers of the ENIAC<sup>12</sup>:
 </p>

 <blockquote>